 Will my results last?

-Although no one can stop the clock or avoid the effects of gravity, your eyelid lift will have permanent effects.
-What this means is, ten years from now you will look older than you do today but your eyes will look better than they would have if you not had eyelid surgery.
+Although no one can stop the clock or avoid the effects of gravity, your eyelid lift will have long-lasting effects.
+What this means is, 10 years from now you will look older than you do today, but your eyes will look better than they would have if you not had eyelid surgery.
 The results of blepharoplasty for some patients last essentially the rest of their lives.